zulip/zulip/docs/git-guide.md

 administrator][git-bash-admin] at all times.**

 You'll also need a GitHub account, which you can sign up for [here][github-join].

-We also recommend you create an ssh key if you don't already have one and [add it to your GitHub account][github-help-add-ssh-key].
+We highly recommend you create an ssh key if you don't already have one and [add it to your GitHub account][github-help-add-ssh-key].
+If you don't, you'll have to type your GitHub username and password every time you interact with GitHub, which is usually several times a day.

-If you plan on using Git from the command line, the following tips can make your experience better:
+We also highly recommend the following:

+- [Configure Git][gitbook-config] with your name and email and [aliases][gitbook-aliases] for commands you'll use often.
+We recommend using your full name (not just your first name), since that's what we'll use to give credit to your work in places like the Zulip release notes.
 - Install the command auto-completion and/or git-prompt plugins available for [Bash][gitbook-other-envs-bash] and [Zsh][gitbook-other-envs-zsh].
-- [Configure Git][gitbook-config] with your user details and [aliases][gitbook-aliases] for commands you'll use often.

 ### Get a graphical client